Here are some of the best festivals in Luxembourg that light up Luxembourg’s cultural and social life.

 Easter Sunday – Painting eggs

 Easter is one of the most important holidays of the year for many Luxembourgers, and it is a multi-day celebration starting with Maundy Thursday and ending with Easter Monday.
 Children paint Easter eggs and the traditional food is rabbit, duck or pork roasts with potatoes and hearty spring vegetables.
 On Holy Saturday and Easter Sunday (Ouschtersonndeg), children go house to house to collect their reward for klibberen bells back to town in time for Easter (see Maundy Thursday), and usually receive chocolates or small amounts of money.
-On Easter Sunday, parents usually play “Easter Bunny” and hide candies and coloured eggs in little homemade nests for kids to hunt to find all the treats.
+On Easter Sunday, parents usually play “Easter Bunny” and hide candies and colored eggs in little homemade nests for kids to hunt to find all the treats.

 Emaischen – Pottery Birds

 Easter Monday (the Monday after Easter Sunday) holds a folklore festival with traditional pottery markets selling ceramics in Luxembourg City and Nospelt.
-Whistles and flutes, called Péckvillercher, are hand-painted ceramics designed to look like adorable, colourful little birds.
+Whistles and flutes, called Péckvillercher, are hand-painted ceramics designed to look like adorable, colorful little birds.
 Traditional folk dancing happens throughout the day as stands sell ceramic birds of all kinds, sizes, characters and types from chickens to penguins.
 As the only day to sell these Péckvillercher, there are thousands to “peck” at.
 Whistles are shaped like eggs, plump hens, meadowlarks hanging from ribbons and owls next to an endless rainbow of songbirds.

 Oktavsmäertchen – Octave Market